bartoszclapinski/DevMetricsPRO/.ai/setups/AI-ONBOARDING-PROMPT.md

 Once you've read the required files and understand the project status, you should:

 1. **Confirm understanding**: "I've read the sprint log.
-We're in Sprint 2, Phases 2.1-2.6 complete (OAuth, repos, commits, Hangfire, PRs all working!).
-Next is Phase 2.7 (Basic Metrics Calculation)."
+We're in Sprint 3, Phases 3.1-3.3 complete (Chart.js setup, Commit Activity Chart, PR Statistics Bar Chart).
+Next is Phase 3.4 (Contribution Heatmap)."
-2. **Summarize status**: "GitHub integration fully working.
-Background jobs sync repos, commits, and PRs automatically.
-Professional UI redesign complete.
-Dashboard shows real GitHub data."
+2. **Summarize status**: "Dashboard now shows real GitHub data in interactive charts.
+Line chart for commits, bar chart for PRs.
+Time range selectors working."
-3. **Ask for direction**: "Would you like to continue with Phase 2.7 (Metrics), or work on something else?"
+3. **Ask for direction**: "Would you like to continue with Phase 3.4 (Contribution Heatmap), or work on something else?"

 Let's build something great! 🎉

 ---

-**Last Updated**: November 11, 2025
+**Last Updated**: November 27, 2025
-**Sprint**: Sprint 2, ~80% Complete (Phase 2.6 done!)
+**Sprint**: Sprint 3, ~30% Complete (Phases 3.1-3.3 done!)
-**Version**: 3.0
+**Version**: 4.0